Utena - myths

 Cassiopeia

-The W-shaped constellation Cassiopeia, named after the mythical Cassiopeia, represents Utena’s bad end, the case where she submits to Akio and neither helps Anthy nor survives.
+The W-shaped constellation Cassiopeia (Wikipedia), named after the mythical Cassiopeia (Wikipedia), represents Utena’s bad end, the case where she submits to Akio and neither helps Anthy nor survives.
 Celestial Utena will be punished as Cassiopeia was for her hubris.
 Cassiopeia appears in the amusement park lights in episode 33, more obviously in the sky in episode 34, again after Utena spends the night with Touga in the arena, and is explained in after the Routine Date.
-Cassiopeia’s hubris was in championing the beauty of her daughter Andromeda.
+Cassiopeia’s hubris was in championing the beauty of her daughter Andromeda (Wikipedia).
 Andromeda corresponds to Anthy: Utena’s hubris (according to Akio, who corresponds to Zeus) is in championing Anthy.
 The story of Andromeda and the sea monster makes Utena into the hero Perseus.
+The monster is of course Akio himself.

 Circe

 Anthy has some similarities to Circe.
 I don’t know whether they are intentional or meaningful.
 Both are associated with magic.
 Circe can turn others into animals; Anthy turns Nanami into a cow.
 Circe is knowledgeable about drugs and poisons; Anthy is associated with poison, and possibly provided Akio’s date rape drug, used against Kanae and against Utena.
+Circe is the daughter of the sun god Helios, and Dios is the sun, which kind of makes sense for Anthy.
 If the parallel is real, then Utena should correspond to the hero Odysseus.
 Odysseus follows divine advice to avoid Circe’s tricks, and they become lovers; his goal is to save his crewmen who Circe transformed.
 Utena plays prince to Anthy, inspired by the arguably divine Dios, and they come to love each other, and Utena’s goal is to save Anthy who Akio has transformed into a witch.

 The parallel of Anthy with Circe is good, but not detailed enough to be convincing.
-The parallel of Utena with Odysseus is somewhat confused.
+The parallel of Utena with Odysseus is muddled.
+Odysseus is wily, not naive like Utena.

-But if you do accept that Utena = Odysseus, that would make Akio into a lying Calypso.
+But if you do accept that Utena = Odysseus, that would make Akio into a lying Calypso (Wikipedia).
 Calypso promised Odysseus immortality if he would remain on her island and be her husband, as Akio falsely promises Utena an eternity in the castle in the sky if she marries him.

 Danaë

-The parallel between Nanami and Danaë is so loose that it is likely unintended, but I thought I’d write it down anyway.
-Nanami is adopted into a wealthy family—that is Danaë’s shower of gold.
+The parallel between Nanami and Danaë (Wikipedia) is so loose that it is likely unintended, but I thought I’d write it down anyway.
+Nanami is adopted into a wealthy family—that is Danaë’s shower of gold, arranged by Akio who is Zeus.
 Much later, in Nanami’s Egg, she believes she will have a child with no apparent father.
 Under Nanami’s character archetype, belonging to a wealthy family caused her ignorance; she became interested only in social status and how others viewed her.
 See the 18th century description of Nanami under A Vindication of the Rights of Woman.

 Europa and the Bull